 The good part: Barclays has many banks around the UK, and you’ll be talking with a human being to open the account.
 The internet banking exists and works well, and as of 2011, they added also international money transfer to it.

-The bad part: most of the time you have to go there to do anything extra over the internet banking and even if you try to ask them questions via email they’ll tell you to call or go there.
+The bad part: most of the time you have to go there to do anything extra over the internet banking (which by now is quite extensive tho) and sometimes you’d be asked to show up in person.

 Doing this is tricky.
 The best thing is to have a employment contract and an address of a friend so you can just provide them until you find a house.